dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 	- DIG - Domain Information Groper
 	- NIC (in the context of DNS)
 		- Network Information Centre
+- Thread Modeling
+	- Structured representation of all the information that affects the security of an application
+-
 - OSINT - Open Source Intelligence
 - POTS - Plain Old Telephone System
 	- Copper-based network